 The family tried staying with Bianka’s relatives at first.
 They had one twin bed to share in a high crime area, and quickly realized different solution was needed.

 Options for staying together were limited.
 Not wanting to be split up by a shelter, Tyriek and Bianka sought assistance from Flagler Housing & Homeless Services.
 Within a few weeks, Flagler helped them find an affordable apartment in a safe neighborhood, and obtain a lease in their own name.
-Housewares from the Villa’s Donation Center made it feel like home in no time.
+In-kind gifts of housewares and other essentials from the Villa’s generous donors made it feel like home in no time.

 Tyriek and Bianka are now married and financially stable.
 From the comfort of his home, Tyriek finished his degree in audio engineering.
 He believes his life has turned a new corner, and wants to help others live good lives through the power of music.
-He ultimately hopes to become a minister.
+One day, he hopes to become a minister.